Pregnancy comes with some not so amazing little gifts along the way. A big one being morning sickness.

 Does everyone get morning sickness?

-If you’re part of the lucky 20% that doesn’t experience any symptoms of morning sickness – woohoo!
-Just because you’re not experiencing symptoms, doesn’t mean there’s cause for alarm.
-Every pregnancy is different, even if you’ve experienced morning sickness or food aversions in a previous pregnancy, that doesn’t mean you’ll necessarily experience the same symptoms in this pregnancy.
+Every pregnancy is different, and even if you’ve experienced morning sickness or food aversions in a previous pregnancy, that doesn’t mean you’ll necessarily experience the same symptoms in this or future pregnancies.

 Can morning sickness come and go?

-Once you’ve gotten used to certain pregnancy symptoms, it can be often be a bit alarming when those symptoms stop or change.
+Once you’ve gotten used to certain pregnancy symptoms, it can be a bit alarming when those symptoms stop or change.
 But many pregnancy symptoms can be erratic.
-You might notice swift changes in your mood, food cravings and even morning sickness – this is totally normal.
-One day you may feel totally fine and the next day the sickness might come back with a vengeance.
+You might notice swift changes in your mood, food cravings and even morning sickness – this is normal.
+One day you may feel totally fine and the next, the sickness may come back with a vengeance.

 Avoiding nausea triggers

 This is your time to be picky about the food and smells around you.
 If you’re working in an office and Janet from HR brings a tuna sandwich for her lunch, let her know that that’s not cool.
-Anything to avoid nausea triggers is worth it, even if it does piss off Janet.
+Anything to avoid nausea triggers is worth it, even if it does annoy Janet!

 Choose your foods carefully

 Easily digestible, non-greasy and even bland foods can be a great option for avoiding nausea and vomiting.
 You might find that your tastes change during different weeks of your pregnancy and that’s ok!
-Go with what you feel comfortable with make sure your house and work is rid of smells that you can’t stand.
+Go with what you’re craving and feel comfortable with, and make sure your house and work space are clear of smells that you can’t stand.

 Eating little and often

 It can be a bit gruelling to finish a whole meal while you’re struggling with morning sickness, but sickness on an empty stomach just makes things worse.
-Try to eat little amounts throughout the whole day – bland snacks like crackers and dry toast are ideal for keeping your belly full with little to no nausea along the way.
+Try to eat little and often throughout the day.
+Bland snacks like crackers and dry toast are ideal for keeping your tummy full without triggering nausea.